833-738-4376

 Don’t be surprised if you will need some time to decide if euthanasia is the right answer for your cat.
 In fact, if you’re like most pet parents, you’ll probably change your mind several times before making a decision.
 It is important to note, though, that your cat may be uncomfortable during this time.
 So, you may want to reach out for extra care.
 For instance, you may consider calling a mobile veterinarian to provide in-home hospice care for your cat.
 Having a vet come to you means that your cat will get the treatment he or she needs without having to endure a stressful car ride and office visit.
 Further, if you do eventually decide on euthanasia, a mobile veterinarian can humanely put your cat to sleep in the comfort and familiar setting of your home.

 Please take comfort in knowing that euthanasia will not be a painful process for your cat, and that your veterinarian will do their best to make the experience as calm as possible for your feline.
 Your veterinarian will begin the procedure by inserting a catheter into one of your cat’s veins.
 In most cases, your cat will receive some type of heavy sedation, which will be followed by a second injection that will stop your pet’s heart and lungs.
 Your cat may let out a sigh before passing away peacefully.
-Depending on your comfort level, you can either stay with your pet during this process — which only takes a few minutes — or you can choose not to.
+Depending on your comfort level, you can either stay with your pet during this process, which only takes a few minutes, or you can choose not to.
 Neither choice is wrong.

-At PetCure Oncology, our experienced medical team is dedicated to providing compassionate and state-of-the-art care for cats that have been diagnosed with cancer.
-If you would like to know about our services, please reach out to one of our Pet Advocates.
-They can explain the treatment options we offer, including Stereotactic Radiation.
+If you would like to know more about our services, please contact us or reach out to one of our Pet Advocates.
+They can explain the treatment options we offer, including stereotactic radiation.
 This innovative treatment is a non-invasive way to deliver higher doses of radiation, precisely targeted to a tumor, reducing the risk of damaging healthy tissue near the tumor.
-Compared with traditional radiation, your cat will have to undergo fewer treatment sessions with Stereotactic Radiation as well.
-In addition, we offer both telehealth services and in-person care at PetCure Oncology centers.
-Find a location near you and contact us for more information.

 RELATED: When To Euthanize A Dog With Cancer